yunowo/wisdomtree/README.md

 ## Usage

  - Run `study.py` with Python3 (`python study.py` on Windows, `python3 study.py` on Linux and macOS)
- - Enter your phone number and password, `userId` will be saved and you will not need to log in again.
-Press `y` when it found the right course.
-All lessons will be marked as watched.
-It will save the correct answer and submit the exam automatically.
+ - Enter your phone number and password, `userId` will be saved and you will not need to login again.
+ - Press `y` when it found the right course.
+ - All lessons will be marked as watched.
+ - It will save correct answers and submit the exam automatically.
 Exams that include short answer questions will not be submitted.